alstat/QuranTree.jl/docs/src/man/nlp/nlp.md

 Natural Language Processing
 =====
 ```@meta
-CurrentModule = PrettyTables
+CurrentModule = QuranTree
 DocTestSetup = quote
-    using PrettyTables
+    using QuranTree
 end
 ```
 The goal of this section is to demonstrate the use of the package for Natural Language Processing.
 At the moment, the following are the available applications: